 It seems like the San Diego real estate market is always “hot.”
-Every year, records are broken and 2018 looks like it will continue that trend.
-Known as America's finest city, San Diego is one of the most desirable places to live in the country (and the world).
-That jaw-dropping, year-round great weather everyone has heard about?
-It is called the Mediterranean Climate and is where most of the large ancient cities were founded (think Athens and Rome).
-People have been fighting and buying up real estate in these premium locations for centuries and San Diego is no difference.
+Every year, records are broken and 2018 and 2019 looks no different.
+Known as America's finest city, San Diego is one of the most desirable places to live in the world.
+Perfect year-round weather, beautiful beaches, and plenty to see and do barely scratches the surface of reasons why people are flocking to buy up real estate in the area.

-According to The San Diego Union-Tribune, median home prices are expected to increase 4.2 percent in 2018 to around $561,000.
-While that is less than the 7.2 percent forecasted for 2017 (arguably, 4.2 percent is more sustainable) it is still a healthy increase.
+According to The San Diego Union-Tribune, median home prices are expected to increase 4.2 percent in 2019 to around $583,000 (a new record!).
+A healthy increase.
 The problem for home prices isn’t that people aren’t interested in moving here, its that the prices are increasing too fast for most people to afford them.
 This is also a result of low inventory.
 In the San Diego housing market, affordability is slowing down the price increases which indicates stability in the San Diego economy.

 Why is San Diego Real Estate Expensive?